luigimicco/luigimicco/README.md

 - 🌱  I’m currently learning Flutter
 - 💞️  I’m looking to collaborate on a flutter project to test my skills
 - 💼  Do you want ask me something?
 I am happy to help.
 Any freelance work?
 Do you want contact me ?  [email](mailto:luigi.micco@gmail.com), [LinkedIn](https://www.linkedin.com/in/luigi-micco/), [Slack](https://join.slack.com/t/luigimicco/shared_invite/zt-10ulfkb43-ObGWUbgYh8m1kBsJXLWHtg)
+- I don't code for fun, I code for fun projects.
+If you think you have an interesting project where you could involve me, please get in touch.

 **LANGUAGES:**